-Sarah Miller is the founder of Gin A Ding Ding which launched in 2016.
-She has judged for a number of competitions, including the International Wine and Spirit Competition and The Global Spirits Masters, and writes for The Gin Magazine, Spirits Beacon and Club Oenologique.
-Sarah also hosts the popular social media challenge #GinADayMay, which aims to promote the gin industry and unite the gin community.
+Sarah Miller is the founder of ginadingding.com which launched in 2016.
+She is an experienced spirits judge - regularly joining panels at the World Drinks Awards, the International Wine and Spirit Competition and The Global Spirits Masters - and also writes for Gin Magazine, Spirits Beacon and Club Oenologique.
+Shortlisted for the IWSC’s Emerging Talent in Spirits Communication Award 2022, Sarah also hosts the popular social media challenge #GinADayMay, which aims to promote the gin industry and unite the gin community.

 Tequila is one of the fastest growing spirit categories in the world, but such unprecedented demand is putting the already precarious Mexican agave industry under huge strain.
 A type of Mezcal made from agave - a large and spiky succulent native to arid regions of the Americas - the huge popularity of the spirit, and demand for the plant, can result in shortages tempting farmers and producers into cutting corners.